Ailko/Under-The-Sea-Documentation/Schools.md

 ```

-It will select a fish variation at random and instantiate this with the Unity `Instantiate<GameObject>(GameObject original, Vector3 position, Quaternion
+It will select a fish variation at random and instantiate this with the Unity method `Instantiate<GameObject>(GameObject original, Vector3 position, Quaternion
-rotation, Transform parent)` method.
+rotation, Transform parent)`.
 We will cover each variable of the `Instantiate` function:
 - `GameObject original`: Here the randomly selected fish variation is passed.
 - `Vector3 position`: The worlposition is a random position relative to the school inside the radius.
 This is achieved by creating a Vector3 with x, y and z
 coordinates randomly selected between 0 and 1.
-This Vector3 is then normalized and multiplied with the radius to keep it inbounds and upscaled as large as is
-necessary to fill the radius.
-This is then added to the school's position.
+This Vector3 is then normalized and multiplied with the radius to keep the fish in the radius but also allow them to fill the entire space.
+This is then added to the school's position make it a world position.
 - `Quaternion rotation`: The rotation at initialisation is the same for all the fishes, straight ahead.
-- `Transform parent`: As the parent the school's transform is passed.
+- `Transform parent`: As the parent, the school's transform is passed.

-The second part of the `Start()` method is used for assigning variables to the SchoolFishScript.
-It looks a bit daunting but it will be much clearer after
-the explanation.
+##### The variable setting

 The code: